skilesare/immortality/a_new_constitution/article_i.md

 Section.
 9.

-The Migration of such Persons as any of the Level 0 States shall think proper to admit, shall not be prohibited or taxed by the Congress.
+The Migration of such Persons as any of the States shall think proper to admit, shall not be prohibited or taxed by the Congress.

 The Privilege of the Writ of Habeas Corpus shall not be suspended, unless when in Cases of Rebellion or Invasion the public Safety may require it.